 The Company is still optimistic that the Italian government will ultimately issue a decree of environmental compatibility and allow further offshore drilling to re-commence in the Central Adriatic.
 The drilling of the Elsa-2 well is an excellent opportunity to participate in an appraisal project where there is a known 65 meter oil column that was drilled in 1992.
 This prospect is particularly attractive at the current oil price.
+The Company has no obligation to pay any costs until a rig contract has been signed and there is no time limit in the farm in agreement with Petroceltic plc.
 In addition, the farm in provides the Company with significant upside through the ability to participate in the exploration of 11 adjacent blocks at a 15% working interest.